To apply to the Cardiovascular Invasive Specialist Program, you must have:

 - A high school diploma (equivalent acceptable) or be a high school senior who expects to graduate by the time the program begins.

 - Basic computer competence and keyboarding skills.

-- High school biology, chemistry and physics, or college transfer equivalents.
+- Completed high school biology, chemistry and physics courses or college transfer equivalents.

-- High school Algebra II or completion of RCTC Math 0099 or the equivalent.
+- Completed high school algebra II or Rochester Community and Technical College Math 0099 or equivalent.

 - Graduated in the upper one-half of the high school graduating class with a 2.7 GPA or better.
 The science and math prerequisites must be taken within five years prior to application.

 - College-level reading and writing readiness as tested by Accelerated Study in Associate Programs or prior college course work.

 - Proof of completion of a CPR course prior to beginning Cardiovascular Invasive Specialist 1010.
 Must be current through the American Heart Association.

 In addition to meeting general standards, cardiovascular invasive specialists must be able to: